2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Network System/Chapters/Chapter 1/CH 1.3  06-02-05.md

 # Internet structure

-Here’s the summary of the text in bullet points:

 - **Network Peering**: Occurs when two networks are directly interconnected.
 - **Peering Locations**: Places where multiple networks interconnect are called **Internet Exchange Points (IXPs)** or **peering points**.
 - **Regional Networks**: These networks may form interconnections to provide access networks closer to users' locations.

-Let me know if you need further clarification! 😊

-Here’s the summary of the text in bullet points:

 - **Core of the Internet**:
   - A small number of highly interconnected, large networks exist at the center.